BourkeCaitlin/plasmo.cytB.qPCR/README.md

-You can use the same .Rproj for all PCR projects and specify the different studies with the `project` variable (below), or if you prefer you can have a different RProject as well for each study - this may vary depending on overall data setup.
+You can use the same .Rproj for all PCR projects and specify the different studies with the `project` variable (below), or if you prefer you can have a different RProject for each study.

 #### Key variables you need to specify:

-**`sub_directory`** if you are working within a directory relative to where your RProject starts, this will be the folder name you specify as the `sub_directory`.
+**`sub_directory`** you need to specify a directory relative to where your RProject starts, this will be the folder name you specify as the `sub_directory`.
+Do not leave blank.

 **`project`** give the project you are working on a name.
-You will continue to reference this in all the other commands of this package.

 **`species_type`** the laboratory protocol can be adapted to determining detecting species by either *direct PCR* or with a *nested PCR*.
 As